What does a good graduate look like?

 See our example CV, demonstrating what a good graduate looks like…

 This is an example of a skillset CV, where focus is placed more on skills and relevant examples, rather than focusing too much on specific roles.
 Try out our CV Writing and Identifying Your Skillset e-learning to learn more and earn a Learning and Adaptability star!
-Make sure you utilise your Employability Review, which will be sent to you twice a year but is also available for download at any time.
+Make sure you utilise your Skills Log, which will be sent to you twice a year but is also available for download at any time.
 Where are the gaps in your skills?
 Get in touch with us about how we can help you fill those gaps: [email protected]

 - Whatever field you end up choosing to work in, employability and life skills are invaluable.